aromalri/Ykol/site/content/_index.md

   text: >-
     We believe in gender equality in workplace, be it a comfy office within four walls or an open paddy field.
 Equal pay for men and women is one thing we strictly follow.

-We believe a safe and comfortable work space increases significantly the productivity of our farmers, a section of society often less credited and acknowledged by.
+    We believe a safe and comfortable work space increases significantly the productivity of our farmers, a section of society often less credited and acknowledged by society.
+Ensuring an increased sense of dignity and satisfaction among our farmers is one value we proudly adhere to.
 ---